Table of Contents

 Sturm, Ruger & Company was founded by William B. Ruger and Alexander McCormick Sturm in 1949 in Southport, Connecticut.
 Before the two men became partners, Bill Ruger had successfully replicated two Japanese “baby” Nambu pistols from WWII in his garage.
 When it came to designing their first auto pistol, Ruger decided to combine the looks of the German 9mm Luger and the American Colt Woodsman into their first commercially produced .22 caliber pistol, which instantly became so popular and such a success that it launched the entire company.

 The Ruger 10/22 first came out in 1964.
 Introduced as a rim fire companion to the then-new .44 Magnum Carbine, 50 years later the 10/22 remains one of the most popular – if not “the one” – in regards to .22 rifles.
 Its proven its loyalty over the years and became known as accurate and extremely reliable.
 The detachable 10-shot rotary magazine is awesome and works extremely well.
-Today, Ruger offers the 10/22 in a number of configurations, including Carbine, Compact, Sporter, Tactical, Takedown, and Target models.
+Today, they offer the 10/22 Ruger in a number of configurations, including Carbine, Compact, Sporter, Tactical, Takedown, and Target models.
 Over its lifetime, its been offered in other configurations, too.
-I know of at least 20 different versions, but regardless of the configuration, the shooter experiences autoloader perfection when he chooses the 10/22.
+I know of at least 20 different versions, but regardless of the configuration, the shooter experiences autoloader perfection when they choose the 10/22 Ruger.

 Ruger has been used in the military for different purposes.
 For example, one gun that’s made by Ruger is the AWC Ultra 2.
 Beginning in 1987, the Israeli Defense Forces (IDF) used this gun for a number of years as a riot control method.
 Even today, the gun is still used by the IDF for a number of different applications, as well as by other militaries around the world, due to the gun’s mobility.